RackReaver/InfoSecDocs/Project Management/git_for_document_management.md

 - update: Change document owner to john doe
 - style: Change location of table of contents
 - chore: Move incident response plan to incident response folder

+## Creating and managing branches

+Branches follow the same methodology that is used in software development.
+If a document needs to be added or altered a branch is created and all changes are made before making a pull request to update the main production documents.

+### Example branches

+- new/incident-response-process
+- add/add-point-of-contacts-to-incident-response-process
+- update/change-incident-response-process-document-owner
+- style/change-incident-response-process-table-of-contents-location
+- chore/move-incident-response-plan-to-incident-response-folder